yishnish/vagrant-aws/README.md

 -  Name for your launched instance (assuming you're only making the one) -> EC2_INSTANCE_NAME

 #### Then:
-Put all that stuff either in the appropriate environment variables
+Put all that stuff in the appropriate environment variables

 #### Then:
 vagrant up